 - Born Aurobindo Ghose in Calcutta on 15 August 1872, Sri Aurobindo was drawn to the Indian freedom movement as a revolutionary leader.

 - His father Krishna Dhun Ghose was a surgeon in Rangpur, Bengal and had sought to provide his five children English education considering British culture to be superior to Indian culture.

 - Aurobindo was schooled at the Loreto House Boarding School in Darjeeling.

 - In 1879, the whole family moved to England as Krishna Dhun Ghose wanted his sons to pursue the Indian Civil Service (ICS).
 There, Aurobindo was taught History, French, Latin, Arithmetic and Geography.
-He was exposed to Christian teachings by his tutor but Aurobindo was rather repulsed by religion and considered himself an atheist.

 - He passed the ICS examination securing the 11th rank out of 250 candidates.
 He joined King’s College for the training but had himself disqualified for an exam by arriving deliberately late as he had no interest in the ICS.